itsjordanmuller/portfolio-website/README.md

 <details open>
 <summary><h2>📜 License Information</h2></summary>

 The content within this repository was created for my personal portfolio website.
-This repository is intended for personal use only and serves as my own personal portfolio website.
+This repository is intended for personal use only and serves as my web development portfolio & website for programming & other personal projects.
 This repository & the content within it are not intended for commercial use, distribution, or replication.
 All rights to the original content belong to the respective copyright holders.

 THE SOFTWARE IS PROVIDED “AS IS”, WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.

-Copyright © 2023 Jordan Muller.
+Copyright © 2024 Jordan Muller.
 All Rights Reserved.

 </details>

 <div align="right"><a href="#top">(back to top)</a></div>
 <hr>

 <a id="resources-section"></a>
 <details open>